mako-framework/docs/05_packages/02_composer_packages.md

 You'll notice that the type is set to ```mako-package``` and that the ```composer/installers``` package is required.
 This ensures that the packages are installed in the ```app/packages``` directory.

+> Package names should only contain ascii alphabet characters, numbers and underscores.

-You can read more about composer.json files at [getcomposer.org](https://getcomposer.org/doc/04-schema.md).
+You can read more about the composer.json schema at [getcomposer.org](https://getcomposer.org/doc/04-schema.md).

 --------------------------------------------------------